-United States fisheries appear to have less influence on this species status when compared to foreign fisheries.
-United States fisheries in Alaska and California, and the Hawaii SSLL fishery do not overlap with the species range.
-However, the Hawaii DSLL fishery interacts with an estimated 4 Indo-west scalloped hammerheads per year (McCracken 2018; NMFS 2018b).
-While the DSLL fishery overlaps the range of the species, it does not overlap the Action Area.
-Thus the greatest influence on the decline of this species is from foreign fisheries throughout the species range in the western Pacific.
+United States fisheries appear to have less influence on this DPS' status when compared to foreign fisheries.
+United States fisheries in Alaska and California, and the Hawaii SSLL fishery do not overlap with the DPS' range.
+However, the Hawaii DSLL fishery interacts with up to an estimated 4 Indo-west scalloped hammerheads per year (95th percentile; McCracken 2019a; McCracken and Cooper 2020a, 2020b, 2021, 2022).
+While the DSLL fishery overlaps the range of the DPS, it does not overlap the Action Area.
+Thus, the greatest influence on the decline of this DPS is from foreign fisheries throughout the DPS' range in the western Pacific.